dseerapu/rover-android/rover/src/main/kotlin/io/rover/rover/core/streams/README.md

 dependency like RxJava.
 It leaves out back-pressure support and complex operators.

-In future, we may be able futher simplify the pattern by using Kotlin continuations/coroutines to allow for imperative style stream code.
+In future, we may be able further simplify the pattern by using Kotlin continuations/coroutines to allow for imperative style stream code.